Powermatic Cigarette Machine: What You Need to Know FESSONLINE Guide

 • 84mm (standard): The most common size, equivalent to a regular-length commercial cigarette

-• 100mm: Slightly longer, gives you more tobacco per cigarette and a longer smoke
+• 100mm: Slightly longer, more tobacco per cigarette, longer smoke

 • King size filter tubes: Usually 84mm with a longer filter section, popular with smokers who prefer a milder draw

 If you prefer 100mm cigarettes, the FESSONLINE 100mm Cigarette Case 3-Pack is worth keeping on hand.
-It holds 18 cigarettes per case, fits the longer tube size perfectly, and keeps your machine-rolled cigarettes organized and protected when you are away from home.
+Each case holds 18 cigarettes, fits the longer tube size perfectly, and keeps your machine-rolled cigarettes organized and protected when you are on the go.

-How to Clean a Powermatic Cigarette Machine Without Damaging It
+How to Clean a Powermatic Machine Without Damaging It

-Cleaning a Powermatic machine after every few hundred cigarettes prevents tobacco buildup from jamming the auger and keeps each cigarette filling cleanly.
+Cleaning your Powermatic after every few hundred cigarettes prevents tobacco buildup from jamming the auger and keeps every cigarette filling cleanly.
 The process takes less than ten minutes and requires no special tools beyond a small brush and a dry cloth.

-1. Unplug the machine before you touch any internal parts
+• Unplug the machine before touching any internal parts

-5. Check the spoon or auger for any stuck fibers and remove them carefully
+• Check the auger for any stuck fibers and remove them carefully

 Do not use water or liquid cleaners on any internal parts.
-Moisture warps the wood or plastic components in older models and can corrode the motor housing on all models.
+Moisture can warp components and corrode the motor housing over time.

 Hand Roller vs Powermatic Machine: Which One Is Worth It?

-Still using a hand roller?
-A manual cigarette roller costs less upfront but requires practice to produce consistent cigarettes, and the process takes noticeably longer when you are rolling for the day all at once.
-A Powermatic machine costs more initially but fills tubes in seconds, requires no technique, and produces the same result every time.
+A manual cigarette roller costs less upfront but takes practice to produce consistent results, and the process slows you down when you are rolling in bulk.
+A Powermatic machine costs more initially but fills tubes in seconds with zero technique required and the same result every time.

 • Hand roller pros: Compact, no electricity needed, low purchase price, portable